all-things-networking/count-buffy/Readme.md

 # Hello World Example

-The `examples` directory includes a simple example of using 🧛‍♀️ to model a rate-limiter CP and verify certain workload and queries.
+The `examples` directory includes a simple example of using 🧛‍♀️ to model a rate-limiter CP and verify certain workload and query.

 ```shell
 docker compose run --rm buffy hello-world